rlebrasseur/441_Competition/README.md

 Creates a submission file for the best neural network.

 ## Simple imputation
-processes the data by seperating numerical and categorical features.
+processes the data by seperating numerical and categorical features. \n Imputes numerical features using the mean and scales features using min-max.
-Imputes numerical features using the mean and scales features using min-max Imputes categorical features by treating NA as a seperate category and one hot encodes features.
+Imputes categorical features by treating NA as a seperate category and one hot encodes features.
+Tests parameters for neural network, KNN, and Random Forests.